BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 @article{yin2023woodpecker,
-  title={Woodpecker: Hallucination Correction for Multimodal Large Language Models}, author={Yin Shukang and Fu Chaoyou and Zhao Sirui and Xu Tong and Wang Hao and Sui Dianbo and Shen Yunhang and Li Ke and Sun Xing and Chen Enhong}, journal={arXiv preprint arXiv:2310.16045}, year={2023}
+  title={Woodpecker: Hallucination Correction for Multimodal Large Language Models}, author={Yin, Shukang and Fu, Chaoyou and Zhao, Sirui and Xu, Tong and Wang, Hao and Sui, Dianbo and Shen, Yunhang and Li, Ke and Sun, Xing and Chen, Enhong}, journal={arXiv preprint arXiv:2310.16045}, year={2023}
 }